giancosta86/epm-plus/README.md

   ```

   It is even possible - although not recommended, for cleaner versioning - to install _the default package_ (from the **main** branch) as well as _a specific reference_, which will be stored into _a subdirectory of the former_.

+- `epm:install` now supports the idea of _metadata-driven install_ - i.e., when it's called _without packages_ from a directory containing a **metadata.json** descriptor.

+  In this case:

+  - all the packages listed in `dependencies` are installed, as usual

+  - all the packages listed in `devDependencies` are installed as well - and this is _the only case_ where the field is taken into account; in particular, _dev dependencies_ are **never** installed as _transitive dependencies_.

+  Of course, if the command is invoked _without packages_ from a directory not containing **metadata.json**, it will fail, as usual.

 - `epm:dest` returns: